POLICY AND MANAGEMENT FOR A HIGH-TECH FUTURE

 The Bachelor’s programme European Public Administration at the University of Twente invites you to engage with the future of our increasingly technologized world in order to help societies and communities face the challenges of our time.
 As technology fuses digital, social, physical and even biological systems, our world is seeing shapes and structures, opportunities and threats it has never seen before.
 In this programme, we will equip you to explore the frontiers of this shifting societal landscape and to get right to the heart of it.
 You will learn to couple leadership, public management and policy with the forces of technology, with a view to (re-)designing tomorrow’s tech-based societies – and to making the world a safer, cleaner, fairer and happier place to be.

 Looking to obtain a Master's degree in Public Administration?
-Please refer to the website of the MSc Public Administration or the MSc Global and European Studies programme at the University of Twente.
+Please refer to the website of the master's programme (MSc.) in Public Administration or the master's programma (MSc.) in European Studies at the University of Twente.

 THE 4TH INDUSTRIAL REVOLUTION

 Have you heard about the 4th Industrial Revolution?
 If you are interested in public leadership and management – and passionate about making the world a better place – it’s time to step up.
 Our Bachelor’s programme has been designed to prepare you for a world that is radically different from the one most of us grew up in.
 A world being remodelled by technology.
 While previous industrial revolutions impacted what people did and how they did it – think steam engines, electricity and computers – the revolution sweeping our planet today is changing what we are.
 As man and machine, society and high-tech systems become increasingly enmeshed and interdependent, we at the UT believe that managing public responsibilities and organizing society will call for completely different skills sets – a different kind of people, in fact – than were needed in the old world.

 So if you can see yourself going in to operate some of society’s controls in order to get real results in areas that matter, this programme could well be your ticket.